Decisions & Replanning

 Experts deliberate

-3-5 expert personas—selected based on your decision type—analyze the problem.
+An expert panel tailored to the decision analyzes the problem.
 They debate options across multiple rounds, challenge each other's assumptions, and surface trade-offs you might not have considered.

 Get a synthesized recommendation